The Best and Worst Killer Plant Movies | Part 1

 In The Day of the Triffids, a meteor shower blinds most of humanity, leaving the survivors vulnerable to giant, carnivorous plants called Triffids that begin to attack and spread.
 As civilization collapses, a small group of sighted survivors must find a way to escape the deadly plants and rebuild in a world overrun by these walking, venomous threats.

+This is a British science fiction horror film adapted from a book of the same name.
 Despite deviating from the book quite a bit and featuring a meandering script, the film is considered an enjoyable adaptation and is well-regarded.
 Most of the praise is focused on the memorable triffids, and large, carnivorous plants capable of walking and attacking humans.

 Triffids have long tendrils that deliver venom to immobilize their prey, and they consume flesh for sustenance.
 Their unusual ability to move and communicate in groups makes them a formidable threat, especially as they prey on the largely blind human population.